What is a VoIP Number

 This depends on the VoIP provider and plan you choose.
 But with so many options out there, there’s no need to get locked into a contract if you don’t want to be.

 Northwest Phone Service is a commitment-free monthly subscription, and you can cancel anytime.

 What kind of features should I look for in a VoIP phone line?

 Many of the same features you’d want in a regular phone line.

-In addition to the basics, a well-rounded VoIP service (like Northwest Phone Service) will include call forwarding, customization options, and a handful of premium features—such as voice-to-text, downloadable messages and unlimited storage.
+In addition to the basics, a well-rounded VoIP service will include call forwarding, a user-friendly mobile app and a handful of premium features—such as voice-to-text, downloadable messages and auto-attendant.

 Will people know I’m calling from a VoIP number?